Carnival Cruise Line: 2020s

 The Mardi Gras under construction in Meyer Turku in September 2020, one of the largest ships in the fleet.

-In June 2021, the Costa Magica moved from Costa Cruises to the Carnival fleet, and received a new name and the updated Carnival livery.
+In June 2021, it was announced that the Costa Magica would move from Costa Cruises to the Carnival fleet, and receive a new name and the updated Carnival livery.
 On the same day, Carnival also announced that an Excel class ship previously under construction for AIDA Cruises would be transferred to Carnival.
 Later in the year, the name was revealed to be Carnival Jubilee.

 In July 2021, after numerous delays, the highly anticipated Mardi Gras entered service, sailing year round from Port Canaveral.

 In early 2022, Carnival announce the retirement of Carnival Sensation and Carnival Ecstasy.
 Sensation was sold for recycling immediately, and Ecstasy remained in the fleet until October 2022.

 In June 2022, Costa Luminosa joined the fleet as Carnival Luminosa replacing the previous plans of moving Costa Magica which remained with Costa.
 It began cruises from Brisbane, Australia in November 2022.
 It does Alaskan cruises from Seattle in the summers before returning to Australia in the winters.

 In June 2022, Carnival's announced a new concept, Fun Italian Style, bringing over Costa Venezia and Costa Firenze and having the pair sail under the Carnival brand, while retaining their Italian designs and Costa funnels.
 Both ships will join the Carnival fleet in 2023 and 2024 respectively.
 In October 2022, Carnival released renderings of the ships and announced that the ships would get Carnival names, becoming Carnival Venezia and Carnival Firenze.
 They would receive the blue livery with twist, having a yellow stripe instead of the red and white ones found on the other Carnival ships.